cyberbotics/webots/docs/guide/controller-programming.md

 They will be automatically replaced by the actual value already existing in the environment.
 The Webots "runtime.ini" supports 7 sections:

-- `[environment variables with relative paths]`
+- `[environment variables with paths]`

-    This section should contain only environment variables with relative paths.
-    Paths must be separated by the colon symbol ':' and the separator between directories is the slash symbol '/'.
+    This section should only contain environment variables with either relative or absolute paths.
+Paths must be separated using the colon symbol ':' and the separator for directories to use is the slash symbol '/'.
 Variables declared in this section will be added on every platform.
-On Windows, colons will be replaced by semicolon and slash will be replaced by backslash according to the Windows syntax.
+On Windows, colons will be replaced by semicolon and slash will be replaced by backslash according to the Windows syntax.<br>
+    NOTE: The legacy form of this section was ```[environment variables with relative path]```, though it is encouraged to follow this new notation, the backward compability is kept.

 - `[environment variables]`